arnau/seachess/corpus/notes/cookie_monsters.md

 ---
 # Cookie monsters

 Where I analyse how cookies are littering the world.
-For this exercise I'll be using [Nushell](https://www.nushell.sh/) with a bit of SQL to wrangle with Firefox profile data.
+For this exercise I'll be using [Nushell](https://www.nushell.sh/) to wrangle with [Firefox Profile data](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data) enriched with data coming from the [Multi-Account Containers](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers/) add-on.

 <!-- body -->